About Killington Town

 Economy & Demographics

 Killington's economy is largely driven by its thriving tourism industry, centered around the Killington Resort, one of the largest ski areas in the eastern United States.
 The resort, which attracts visitors year-round for both winter sports and summer activities, is a major employer in the region.
-Beyond the resort, Killington's economy is also supported by a diverse array of local businesses, including the Killington Arts Guild, which promotes the town's vibrant cultural scene.
+Beyond the resort, Killington's economy is also supported by a range of local businesses, including the Killington Arts Guild, which promotes the town's vibrant cultural scene.
 The U.S.

 Elections & Voter Records